falloficarus22/nanograd/README.md

-NANOGRAD:
+BITGRAD:
-A small autograd engine + neural network + visualization library Nanograd is a minimal neural network built from scratch in Python
+A small autograd engine + neural network + visualization library Bitgrad is a minimal neural network built from scratch in Python

 Key Features:
 > Value Class with reverse-mode autodiff